3 Maccabees: Contents

-According to the book, after Ptolemy IV Philopator's victory against Antiochus III in 217 BC at the Battle of Raphia, he visited Jerusalem and the Second Temple.
+According to the book, after Ptolemy IV Philopator's victory against Antiochus III in 217 BC at the Battle of Raphia, he visited Jerusalem and the Second Temple, wishing to see the inner sanctuary.
 However, he is miraculously prevented from entering the building.
 This leads him to hate the Jews.
-Upon his return to the capital of Alexandria, he orders that all the Jews in the kingdom are to be rounded up and put to death in his hippodrome.
-Those Jews who agree to abandon their faith are to be spared.
+Upon his return to the capital of Alexandria, he orders that all the Jews in the kingdom are to be registered, be made to pay a poll tax, and be reduced to the status of slaves.
+Those Jews who agree to abandon their faith and be initiated into the cult of Dionysus are to be spared.
+After most Jews persist in their faith, the king orders them rounded up and put to death in his hippodrome.

-An attempt to register all the Jews before their execution is thwarted by the sheer number of the Jews.
+The attempt to register all the Jews before their execution is thwarted by the sheer number of the Jews.
 Ptolemy then attempts to have the Jews killed by crushing by elephant and orders 500 elephants to be intoxicated in order to enrage them.
 However, the execution is repeatedly thwarted.
 God first causes Ptolemy to oversleep, then causes him to miraculously forget his anger against the Jews.
 Ptolemy finally attempts to lead the elephants and his own army into the hippodrome to destroy the Jews personally, but after an impassioned prayer by Eleazar, God sends two angels who prevent this.

 Ptolemy abruptly forgets his anger with the Jews and honors them with various immunities and a banquet, with several dates being established as commemorative festivals.
 The Jews request and receive permission to return home and to kill all the Jews who chose to abandon their faith in order to be spared.
 The book includes a letter, ostensibly by Ptolemy, to this effect.
 Finally, the Jews return home.